xeyossr/terminalwrap/README.md

 Options:
   --help, -h       Show this help message.
-  --bash           Force using BASH
+  --bash           Force using Bash
-  --zsh            Force using ZSH
+  --zsh            Force using Zsh
   --fish           Force using Fish
+  --csh            Force using Csh
   (default)        Detect the shell from the environment.
 ```